yutannihilation/savvy/book/src/get_started.md

             └── lib.rs      <-------(5)
 ```

-1. `wrappers.R`: R functions for the corresponding Rust functions
+1. `000-wrappers.R`: R functions for the corresponding Rust functions
 2. `configure`, `Makevars.in`, and `Makevars.win`: Necessary build settings for compiling Rust code
 3. `init.c` and `api.h`: C functions for the corresponding Rust functions
 4. `<your package>-win.def` and `.cargo/config.toml`: These are tricks to avoid